BitcoinDesign/Guide/guide/case-studies/wallet-scrutiny.md

 - **Branding**: How can we create an appealing visual experience and tone of voice that reflects the ethos of the project for the people who visit the website?

 - **Webdesign**: UI design: How can we redesign the website to meet the needs of the 3 user groups?
-Copy design: How can we improve the copy of the website?
+Copywriting: How can we improve the copy of the website?

 - **Information design**: How can we go into the methodology and best communicate the result of the security reviews?
 How can we create an experience that is easy to navigate and allows the user to perform their main goal when visiting the website?